 - To help us find the information, please give as much detail as possible.
 For example, say 'minutes of the meeting where the decision to do X was made', rather than 'everything you have about X'.

 Although information is made available through our Publication Scheme, the Freedom of Information Act does not override a person’s right of confidentiality.
-Your rights to confidentiality are protected under article 8 of the Human Rights Convention and the Data Protection Act.
+Your rights to confidentiality are protected under Data Protection Legislation.

-The Data Protection Act gives you the right to access your own personal records; if you wish to request personal records for yourself, or on behalf of another person such as a relative please contact the Information Governance team at firstname.lastname@example.org
+The Data Protection Act gives you the right to access your own personal records; if you wish to request personal records for yourself, or on behalf of another person such as a relative you can do this by writing or contacting the CCG:

 In this Publication Scheme, all the electronic information which is downloadable from our website is provided free of charge for personal use.

 Where information is only available in hard copy there may be a charge for the cost of copying and postage, dependent on volume.
 Any costs and charges that will have to be paid in advance will be advised to the applicant.